 On October 1, 2000, the library became a department of the City of Lufkin.
 The City is responsible for staff salaries, utilities, building and grounds maintenance, and day-to-day operational costs.
 The Library Board is responsible for the purchase of all materials, equipment, furnishings and programming costs.

-The library’s collections include juvenile, young adult and adult sections.
-In addition to fiction, non-fiction and biography collections; there are Spanish language, foreign language, western, large-print, CD, Playaway, DVD, kits, reference, test and magazine collections.
-A literacy kit collection targets educators and home schoolers.
+The library's collections include juvenile. young adult and adult sections.
+In addition to fiction, non-fiction and biography collections; there are Spanish language. foreign language, western, large-print, CD, Playaway, DVD. kits, reference. test and magazine collections.
+STEAM and literacy kit collections are available for educators and home schoolers.

-The library has 5 catalog computers and 28 internet access computers for public use, including 8 for genealogy research and 6 for juvenile patrons.
-There are 3 game computers in the juvenile section, as well as a learning and play center.
+The library has four catalog computers and twenty eight internet access computers for public use, including eight for genealogy research and six for juvenile patrons.
+There are three game computers in the juvenile section. as well as a learning and play center.
 There are four study rooms and one conference room available for community use.
 The Meeting Room and Depot Room are used for library programming and for large community groups.

 The Friends of the Kurth Memorial Library Wifi Cafe was officially opened in May 2019, offering drinks and pastry for purchase.
 It also includes a selection of used books available for purchase year round.